Bikes · Resale guide

 Is the Hero Mavrick 440 Still Worth It in 2026?

-Bottom line: If you’re looking for a comfortable, powerful, and reliable mid-size motorcycle with excellent service backing, the Mavrick 440 is definitely worth considering in 2026, especially at its current used prices.
+Bottom line: If you’re looking for a powerful, comfortable, and easy-to-maintain cruiser-roadster without breaking the bank, the Hero Mavrick 440 is definitely worth considering in 2026.

 Hero Mavrick 440 Price Guide